xdevplatform/bot-profile-append/README.md

 ## Getting Started

 You will need to update the `secrets.yaml` with the keys and tokens of your bots.
 After you update the yaml file, run `python append.py` in your command line.

-Be sure to add your `secrets.yaml` to your `.gitingore`.
+Be sure to add your `secrets.yaml` to your `.gitingore` and check out [our guide on securing keys and tokens](https://developer.twitter.com/en/docs/basics/authentication/guides/securing-keys-and-tokens).

 ## Support